dotnet/docs/docs/visual-basic/programming-guide/com-interop/walkthrough-calling-windows-apis.md

      [!code-vb[VbVbalrInterop#13](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrInterop/VB/Class1.vb#13)]

 3. Add a function prototype for the imported function to the class or module you are using, and apply the `MarshalAs` attribute to the parameters or return value.
-In the following example, an API call that expects the type `void*` is marshaled as `AsAny`:
+In the following example, an API call that expects the type `void*` is marshalled as `AsAny`:

      [!code-vb[VbVbalrInterop#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrInterop/VB/Class1.vb#14)]